 Care Farming Code of Practice

-As part of our role to i) promote care farming as a quality service provision in health and social care and in special education, and ii) to support care farmers, Care Farming UK is proud to offer the care farming Code of Practice.
+As part of our role to i) promote care farming as a quality service provision in health and social care and in special education, and ii) to support care farmers, Social Farms & Gardens is proud to offer the care farming Code of Practice (previously administered by Care Farming UK).

-Care Farming UK have established a Code of Practice intended to support the requirements of commissioners, clients and other authorities by providing them with some degree of quality assurance and to raise the profile of the care farming sector in the UK.
-The care farming Code of practice is essentially a set of minimum standards which Care Farming UK are encouraging all care farmers to adopt.
+The Code of Practice is intended to support the requirements of commissioners, clients and other authorities by providing them with some degree of quality assurance and to raise the profile of the care farming sector in the UK.
+The care farming Code of practice is essentially a set of minimum standards which Social Farms & Gardens are encouraging all care farmers to adopt.

 The Code is a clear set of guidelines, intended to meet the requirements of commissioners, clients and other authorities to show that care farms which adhere to the Code are safe, professional and effective service providers.